emanderson811/day-edition/_texts/003day-land.md

 Peter Melendy, Superintendent in 1865, wrote:

 >There have been several hundred ornamental and shade trees, and shrubbery, set out.
-I deemed it essential to make an ample lawn, with here and there a tree, with shrubs for fragrance, and evergreens to relieve the golden of the summer day; with bordered walks and quiet nooks, the embowering shade of trees, with beauti­ful trailing vines, and shrubs, and flowers ....By the judicious employment of trees we may effect almost any amount of alteration and improvement within the scope of landscape scenery.
+I deemed it essential to make an ample lawn, with here and there a tree, with shrubs for fragrance, and evergreens to relieve the golden of the summer day; with bordered walks and quiet nooks, the embowering shade of trees, with beauti­ful trailing vines, and shrubs, and flowers...By the judicious employment of trees we may effect almost any amount of alteration and improvement within the scope of landscape scenery.
 >
 >There has been a large lot of small evergreens experimented with the past year, which have not done well.
-We have now about 160 Cedars that are growing nicely, 600 Balsam Fir, Norway Spruce, White Cedar and Hemlock that are doing well, and will, if cai;:-e is taken with them, make good symmetrical trees.
+We have now about 160 Cedars that are growing nicely, 600 Balsam Fir, Norway Spruce, White Cedar and Hemlock that are doing well, and will, if care is taken with them, make good symmetrical trees.
 >
 >There has been about one mile of willow cuttings set out on the north side of the rail road, and along the west side of the farm.
 The season was favorable for starting the cuttings, and if they have a fair chance this coming season, will make a fine belt for a wind breaker.
 We would recommend the planting, on the north line of the farm the entire length, this fine willow for a screen background and protection from north and west winds.
 The cuttings planted this year were obtained by Mr. Foster, from Overman & Edwards, of Illinois, as a gift to the farm.
 The cost was but for the transportation.
 >
 >The following is a list of grapes that have been set out the past year: 6 Delawares, 2 Isabellas, 4 Hartford Prolifics, 4 Logan, 4 Diana, 6 Rebecca, 2 Iowa.
 We have mislaid the list of fruit trees.
 >
 >The amount of tame grass sown on the farm is not large, and I would recommend the seeding of all the meadows and pastures in tame grass as soon as it can be done.
-Whole amount of land sown, 43\ acres.
-On old ground --Timothy, 12 acres; Timothy and Clo­ver, 4 acres; Clover and Blue Grass, 2\ acres; sown on prairie soil and harrowed in, and is doing well, 25 acres.
+Whole amount of land sown, 43 1/2 acres.
+On old ground -- Timothy, 12 acres; Timothy and Clo­ver, 4 acres; Clover and Blue Grass, 2 1/2 acres; sown on prairie soil and harrowed in, and is doing well, 25 acres.
 >
 >I would recommend the platting and dividing the farm into fields and lanes according to the Superintendent's plat.
-I think the land on the south side of the orchard fence should be used as lawns for our fine stock, to be kept at the proper seasons, and that we group native and foreign trees promiscuously through the ground, taking for the center of the group, the oak and the chestnut, which are among the largest and the noblest of our trees; the spruce, hemlock, ash and beach, locust and hickory, the cottonwood, sycamore, walnut, soft maple --the arrangement of these should be the subject of careful study.
+I think the land on the south side of the orchard fence should be used as lawns for our fine stock, to be kept at the proper seasons, and that we group native and foreign trees promiscuously through the ground, taking for the center of the group, the oak and the chestnut, which are among the largest and the noblest of our trees; the spruce, hemlock, ash and beach, locust and hickory, the cottonwood, sycamore, walnut, soft maple -- the arrangement of these should be the subject of careful study.
 Groups should be always composed of one principal tree, larger and taller than the rest, with others grouped around as subordinates.
-Plant trees most certainly, and wherever they would be a beauty or a refreshment, let their roots begin to pierce the mould above which their branches may year after year wave with a fascinating grace and a variety --like which there is nothing else in na­ture. [^fn4]
+Plant trees most certainly, and wherever they would be a beauty or a refreshment, let their roots begin to pierce the mould above which their branches may year after year wave with a fascinating grace and a variety -- like which there is nothing else in na­ture. [^fn4]

 [^fn4]: Sixth Annual Report ... for 1865.